ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

    #
    ```

-3. Create an Azure Managed Identity in the **Node** Resource Group.
+3. Create an Azure Managed Identity in the AKS **Cluster/Node** Resource Group.

    Save the values of `clientId` and `id` from the command output.